jma26/Project-Ideas-Tracker/README.md

     * Drag-and-drop web application for bakeries and cafes
     * Option to add additional pastry selection on top of default list
     * Printable to PDF

+1. Pomodoro Focus
+    * Mobile and web application that keeps track of time spent on "focus mode"
+    * At end of timer, play a random Youtube video or song indicating it's time for a break
+    * User can adjust how long the "focus mode" is
+    * "Focus mode" is recorded with start-time + date, end-time + date.
+All of which is saved to user profile